wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     | **Build Preset**      | Click **Ballerina** because you are creating the REST API from a [Ballerina](https://ballerina.io/) project and Choreo needs to run a Ballerina build to build it.|
     | **Path**              | `**reading-list-service**`                    |

-9. Click **Create** to initialize your REST API from the implementation in your GitHub repository.
-This displays a pull request similar to the following:
+9. Click **Create** to initialize a REST API with the implementation from your GitHub repository.
+Your GitHub account opens on a web page displaying a pull request similar to the following:

      ![View pull request](../assets/img/tutorials/connect-own-repo/view-pull-request.png){.cInlineImage-full}